vicvdn/pipex/README.md

         wait();
 }
 ```
 Here, with wait we ask the parent process to wait for its child process to be done before resuming.
-You always want to wait for the cild to finish its process before finishing the program.
+You always want to wait for the child to finish its process before finishing the program.

 - **Waitpid()**